Get started with Kafka

 - See your changes flow in real-time

 By the end, you’ll have hands-on experience setting up Postgres change data capture (CDC) with Sequin.
-This same pattern can be used to keep other systems in sync with your database changes.
+This same pattern can be used to setup your own Postgres CDC pipeline with Kafka.

 Boot Kafka (optional)

-If you don’t already have Kafka running, start Kafka with Docker Compose.
-You can use the following commands to get started:
+If you don’t already have Kafka running, start Kafka with Docker Compose:

 If you’re using another Kafka instance, ensure you have the connection details ready.